Ruchi2117/House-Hunting/README.md

 <div align="center">
   <p>Crafted with ❤️ by Ruchi Shaktawat 🚀</p>
-  <p>Thank you for checking out House Hunting!
+  <p>Thank you for checking out the House Price Prediction App!
 If you have any feedback or suggestions, feel free to reach out.
-May you find your dream home! 🏡</p>
+Happy house hunting! 🏡</p>
 </div>